-A survey report indicates that high optimism for Africa’s long term growth, is not due to the availability or lack of resources, but in the proliferation of innovative concept that the continent has witnessed in recent years, driven by technology.
+A survey report indicates that high optimism for Africa’s long term growth is not due to the availability or lack of resources, but in the proliferation of innovative concepts that the continent has witnessed in recent years, driven by technology.

 The survey report from McKinsey on African business opportunities has shown that an increase in urbanization, high infrastructural demand, and technological development, are fueling high hopes, concerning the economic prospects of Africa.

 Respondents on the continent and other regions have a strong belief that, in two decades from now, Africa would rank tops among the continents with the fastest growing GDP.

 With specifics to countries, where the market opportunities lie, the report also mentioned the relevance of “on-the-ground knowledge, as a vital factor in unleashing these business potentials.

 We cannot, however, shy away from challenges that confront the ease of carrying out business on the continent.

 Corruption and political instability are two common ones that change the dynamics of a well-structured business.

 There can, however, be some approaches to these effects, such as developing talents with embracing digital technologies, to support the strategy.